 Data from national and statewide data sets were analyzed including SDC mortality and morbidity data, and data related to SDOH.
 In addition, Kaiser Permanente (KP) consolidated data from several national and statewide data sets related to a variety of health conditions and SDOH in SDC and conducted a comprehensive statistical analysis to identify which SDOH were most predictive of negative health outcomes.
 KP then created a web-based data platform (chna.org/kp) to post these analyses for use in the CHNA.

-Analysis specific to SMV inpatient data was also conducted in addition to the analyses described above.
+Analysis specific to SGH inpatient and ED data was also conducted in addition to the analyses described above.
+Further, Sharp Cancer Registry Data was also incorporated into the SGH 2019 CHNA quantitative analyses.

 Community Engagement